 2. LabWare

 LabWare has established itself as a heavyweight among best LIS software vendors, offering a comprehensive suite of features designed for complex laboratory environments.
+The comprehensive lis lab information systems suite provides extensive integration capabilities that many laboratories find essential for multi-instrument environments.
 Its robustness and extensive integration capabilities are major advantages.
-However, some users point out that its interface is outdated, and the system can be costly and time-consuming to implement, making it less suitable for smaller labs with limited IT resources.

 3. LabCollector LIMS